 It is like walking onto the staff paper, picking up the notes and moving them around, thereby changing pitch, rhythm, melody and harmony.

 In this way participants are creating physical and sonic structures collectively and simultaneously.

 “Sound Sculpture by Masary Studios was one of the most engaging and well-received art installations of Canal Convergence 2018.
 The alluring lighting sequences and audio compositions created by Sound Sculpture provided a fun and entertaining experience for all types of people, from those who used the location-aware technology to create their own musical score, to those who simply wanted to stack the blocks and enjoy the lights and sounds.” - Jennifer Gill, Public Art Manager, Scottsdale Public Art

-Photos by Aram Boghosian, Caitlin Cunningham, Betty Hum, Reg Madison, and Scottsdale Arts, Video by Ernesto Galan
+Photos by Aram Boghosian, Caitlin Cunningham, Betty Hum, Reg Madison, and Scottsdale Arts, Videos by Ernesto Galan & Daniel Garcia

 Select Sound sculpture presenters

 Canal Convergence, Scottsdale, AZ, 2018